Towards sustainability: benefit from subsidies and schemes

 Sustainable transport

 Sustainable transport is becoming increasingly important.
 From 2030, you will no longer be allowed to buy new petrol or diesel cars.
-In fact, from 2050 the Netherlands wants to be completely CO2 neutral and only sustainable vehicles will be allowed on the road.
+From 2050 the Netherlands wants to be completely CO2 neutral and only sustainable vehicles will be allowed on the road.

 Pay no road tax

-You will pay no motor vehicle tax (mrb) for your electric or hydrogen car until 2024.
-In 2025, you will get a 75% discount on motor vehicle tax.
-The government has proposed a transitional arrangement that would mean you pay less mrb from 2026 to 2030.
-From 2030, you will have to pay the full amount even with your sustainable car.
+In 2025, you will pay 75% less motor vehicle tax (mrb) for your electric or hydrogen car.
+From 2026, you will have to pay the full amount even with your sustainable car.

 Tax schemes for sustainability investments